hilaryrowe/documentation3/dashboardTab/performanceChart.md

   2. Click the Performance subtab to display the Performance chart.
 Performance by shift displays by date as a percentage of shift time.

    * Hover over the bar chart bars to see the shift, date, cycle time, and performance percentage.
+   * Clicking the bar chart displays the Data Tab.
+On the Data Tab, a table view of the machine operation per shift displays in more detail.